Under consumer legislation in Ireland, a package holiday is a pre-arranged holiday that consists of at least 2 of the

 If you are not satisfied that the complaint has been dealt with properly when you return from the holiday, you must lodge a complaint in writing to the tour operator - within 28 days from the date of completion of the package holiday contract.

-If it does not respond within a reasonable time, a second letter of complaint should be sent.
+If it does not respond within a reasonable time, you should send a second letter of complaint.

 If you are still not satisfied with the operator's response, you can take the complaint to the Small Claims Court for a small non-returnable fee if your claim does not exceed €2,000.
 Queries in relation to your Small Claims Court application should be addressed to your local District Court.

 Most package holiday contracts state that claims above this Small Claims Court limit may be pursued through arbitration.

 The Competition and Consumer Protection Commission (CCPC) is empowered to oversee the enforcement of Irish legislation governing package holidays and to identify breaches of this legislation (i.e., misleading advertising, inaccurate brochures, etc.).
 The CCPC cannot bring proceedings on behalf of a citizen.

 If the organiser or operator cancels the holiday or alters a term of the contract, including the price or type of accommodation, the consumer must be given the option of one of the following: